 Colorado state law requires new freshman, transfer and graduate students submit proof of two doses each of measles, mumps and rubella vaccines (or two doses of the combined MMR vaccine).
 This is a mandatory requirement for all college students born on or after January 1, 1957.
 Both doses must be given on or after the student’s first birthday.

-Please complete the form and attach an official copy of your immunization record OR take the form to your healthcare provider to complete and sign.
-You may obtain an official record of your immunizations from a previous school, physician or the military.
+Please provide an official copy of your immunization record OR take this form to your healthcare provider to complete and sign.
+You may obtain an official record of your immunizations from a previous school, county government, physician or the military.

-Please see below if you cannot provide valid proof of MMR immunization (under “FAQ”), or if you wish to exempt yourself from immunizations for personal, medical or religious reasons.
+Please see further information below if you cannot provide valid proof of MMR immunization, or if you wish to exempt yourself from immunizations for personal, medical or religious reasons.

 The risk for exposure to Tuberculosis is assessed, and must be completed by all students.

 Due to the increased incidence of meningitis among college students, Colorado state law requires that all students residing in student housing be provided with the information about Meningococcal Disease.
-The most recent Meningococcal immunization should be listed on this form and documented on the official record of immunization.
-If the student's Meningococcal vaccine was given prior to age 15, a booster is recommended.
+The most recent Meningococcal immunization should be documented on the official record of immunization.
+If the student's Meningococcal vaccine was given prior to age 15, a booster is required.
 The duration of the vaccine is three to five years.
-If the student chooses to waive this immunization, please be aware that should an outbreak of the disease occur while the student resides on campus, he/she may be quarantined.
+If the student chooses to waive this immunization or to waive receiving a booster, this form must be completed and signed.
+Please be aware than should an outbreak of the disease occur while the student resides on campus, he/she may be quarantined.